Creative Commons License 2023 Volume 10 Issue 4

 Knowledge of respondents on malarial disease

 Knowledge of Respondents about malaria is shown in Table 2.
-About 95% of them heard about malarial diseases from different sources, such as Radio, Television, Health professionnals, friends, and others.
-Many responders demonstrated adequate understanding about malaria, including the accurate connection between the disease and mosquito bites, its possible effects, and the appropriate treatment choices.
+About 95% of them heard about malarial diseases from different sources, such as Radio, Television, Health professionals, friends, and others.
+Many responders demonstrated an adequate understanding of malaria, including the accurate connection between the disease and mosquito bites, its possible effects, and the appropriate treatment choices.
 About 75.8% of respondents said they thought malaria could be spread from an infected person to a healthy person through mosquito bites; 6.9% said it couldn't; the remaining 5.2% said they didn't know; and the rest said it couldn't be spread from person to person.
-With regard to conditions that are associated with malaria infection, 84.1% of respondents knew that stagnant water and swampy areas were the main sites of mosquito breeding.
+Regarding conditions that are associated with malaria infection, 84.1% of respondents knew that stagnant water and swampy areas were the main sites of mosquito breeding.
 Mosquitoes often bite at night, as almost 92.9% of respondents correctly identified.
-More over 75.4% of research participants thought malaria could be prevented, and almost all 85.3%- thought it could be cured.
+More than 75.4% of research participants thought malaria could be prevented, and almost all 85.3%- thought it could be cured.
 The most often reported malaria preventive strategies were the usage of bed nets and drying stagnant water.
 The government's enhanced efforts to promote health and the study's timing may be to blame for this.
-Regarding symptoms of malaria, the respondents said that about 10.9% fever, 19.4% shivering, 20.9% headache, 14.9% vomiting, 11.1% chill, 38.5% loss of appetite, 6.4% back pain, 6.6% joints ache, and 1.2% other as important symptoms of malaria in the research region.
+Regarding symptoms of malaria, the respondents said that about 10.9% fever, 19.4% shivering, 20.9% headache, 14.9% vomiting, 11.1% chill, 38.5% loss of appetite, 6.4% back pain, 6.6% joint ache, and 1.2% other as important symptoms of malaria in the research region.

 Table 2.
-Knowledge of respondents about malaria at Dansha Town and its surroundings
+Knowledge of respondents about malaria at Dansha Town and its surroundings.

 Knowledge